When I found out I was a donor child my life collapsed like a Jenga tower

 “It doesn’t sit well that the fertility industry and the government have decided we are not to know.
 There are so many people living without that information right now.
 You can’t exercise a right if you don’t know you’re entitled to it.”

-But Ms Bridgens noted the culture around telling children about donors was very different when she was young - adding her parents were informed “not to tell by” doctors.
+But Ms Bridgens said the culture around telling children about donors was very different when she was young, with her parents being advised by doctors not to tell children.

-Discussing the recent law changes coming into force from October, she said it was important to remember historical donors are not legally obliged to respond to a donor conceived person who gets in touch with them.
+Discussing the recent law changes coming into force, she said it was important to remember historical donors are not legally obliged to respond to a donor conceived person who gets in touch with them.

 Recent data from the Human Fertilisation and Embryology Authority (HFEA) revealed some 766 young people will be able to request their donor’s details by the end of 2024, while around 11,427 people will be able to do so by 2030.

-But Ms Bridgens argued that given “how donors were found in those days”, the address could be a student hall of residence address.
+But Ms Bridgens argued that given “how donors were found in those days”, the address could be a student hall of residence.

 She added: “The HFEA has done some eleventh-hour work, trying to encourage people to change their details but 18 years is a long time – these identifiable donors are no more prepared than any other historical donors.
 They’ve probably got their head in the sand.”

-The UK’s fertility regulator has urged people who donated eggs, sperm or embryos after 1 April 2005 to make sure their contact details are up to date before members of the first eligible cohort – that is, children who turn 18 this year – can request the information, to “avoid disappointing their offspring”.
+The UK’s fertility regulator has urged people who donated eggs, sperm or embryos after 1 April 2005 to make sure their contact details are up to date before members of the first eligible cohort – that is, children who turn 18 on Monday – can request the information, to “avoid disappointing their offspring”.

 “Learning you are donor conceived creates a lot of questions without answers causing strain on mental health and wellbeing,” Ms Bridgens reflected.
 “There is no finality to your experience – you have the possibility of relatives popping up for the rest of your life.”